adomingues/adomingues.github.io/_posts/2021-03-08-convert-mercurial-to-git.md

 **Bonus material**

-It happens that some of bitbucket projects were already version-controlled with git, but due to my unhapiness with Bitbuctek's decision, I decided to move them all to gitlab.
+It happens that some of bitbucket projects were already version-controlled with git, but due to my unhappiness with Bitbucket's decision, I decided to move them all to gitlab.

 ```bash
 all_projs=$(find  ~/Documents/projects -name ".git" -type f -exec bash -c "echo "{}" | sed 's/.git//g'" \;)